 Food insecurity has been defined as a lack of consistent access to enough food for an active and healthy life.
-In other words, there are millions of people all over the world who suffer from a shortage of food and cannot tell if they will be able to feed themselves the next day or at the end of the day.
-This is the basis of defining food insecurity.
+In other words, millions of people worldwide suffer from a shortage of food and cannot tell if they will be able to feed themselves the next day or at the end of the day.
+This is the basis for defining food insecurity.

-They are all social determinants of health and when addressing the effective responses to food insecurity, these overlapping challenges have to be addressed as well.
-Here is an elaborate discussion of the causes, effects, and solutions to food insecurity.
+They are all social determinants of health, and when addressing effective responses to food insecurity, these overlapping challenges must be addressed.
+Below is an elaborate discussion of food insecurity’s causes, effects, and solutions.

 Causes of Food Insecurity